Understanding your Care @ Work benefit through Harvard University

 Through Care @ Work, benefits-eligible Harvard faculty and staff have access to a range of dependent-care services.
 The following explains how to register for all Care @ Work services, and describes the services that Care @ Work offers.

 - Register before you need it.
-In order to use Care @ Work services, eligible employees must first complete, hand-sign, and submit a waiver.
-You must submit this paper document by scanning it or taking a clear picture of it and emailing (email@example.com) it to the University’s Office of Work/Life.
+In order to use Care @ Work services, eligible employees must first complete and submit a waiver.
+You must submit this document by emailing it to the University’s Office of Work/Life (firstname.lastname@example.org).
 (While email is preferred, faxing is also possible at 617-495-4124.
 If you fax, please follow up with an email so we know to look for your form).

 - Receive a confirmation email.
 Once this waiver is received by the Office of Work/Life, the eligible employee is added to file feed that goes to Care.com via PeopleSoft each evening.
 PeopleSoft will automatically send the registered employee a confirmation email to the Harvard email address on file.

 Enroll with Care.com.
-Once you have received the automated confirmation email, you will need to enroll with Care @ Work.
+Once you have received the automated confirmation email, you will need to enroll with Care.com.
 Instructions are contained in that email.
 You must enroll using your Harvard email address.
 When enrolling:

 - If you already have a personal Care.com account and you wish to merge it with the new account you are creating via your Harvard benefit, be sure to click “No” in answer to the question at the top of the enrollment page, “Are you new to Care.com?”
 You can then follow the prompts to merge your accounts.